County Name HereBack to Top

 Every client who is eligible for services receives a comprehensive energy audit from state-trained auditors.
 The results of the audit are unique to each client's home and determine which energy efficient upgrades will maximize energy savings for the client.
 Upon completion of the audit, state-trained construction teams will install the energy efficiency upgrades prescribed by the auditor.
 A final audit will be conducted at the completion of installation work to ensure the energy efficiency measures installed are operating in such a way to maximize energy savings.
 Because the work completed on a client's home is funded through the federal government, all audits and energy efficiency upgrades are installed at no cost to the client.

 All interested applicants need to contact their local Community Action Agency to find out if they are eligible for services.
-To find out which agency serves your county click here.

 - How can I report a problem with Home Energy Conservation Program?